Julius Cole Rassin, smiling with his banjo: polaroid with his name and dates handwritten below the photo, resting on a dark wood desk.

 Mary Jones

-Holds Cole's archive.
+Holds his archive.
 MHM board member.
 Co-founded the organization with Hannah in 2018 to honor her son's life and carry his music forward.

 Hannah Kol

-Music Heals Minds · Cole's Chord mark Honor Cole
+Music Heals Minds · Cole's Chord mark Honor Julius Cole

 Keep his music moving.

-Donate in Cole's Name Attend the Nov 6 Event
+Donate in Julius Cole's Name Attend the Nov 6 Event